Overview of Cisco CW9800L

 Note

-The CW-ACC-MEM-32G 32GB memory module is an optional component that can only be ordered alongside the Cisco CW9800L Wireless Controller and cannot be added or ordered separately afterward.
+The CW-ACC-MEM-32G 32GB memory module is an optional component that can only be ordered alongside the Cisco CW9800L (when ordered as a Wireless Controller) and cannot be added or ordered separately afterward.
 If your unit includes this optional memory module and requires a Return Merchandise Authorization (RMA), it is essential to remove the CW-ACC-MEM-32G module before returning the WLC to the depot.
 The replacement unit you receive from the RMA depot will not contain a memory module.
 Cisco Technical Assistance Center (TAC) will provide guidance during this removal process.

 Platform Components